Skip to Main Content

 In academic and professional settings, writers are often asked to comment on some kind of policy—that is, to propose a solution to a particular problem.
 Complicating this effort is the fact that many readers may not share our knowledge and beliefs.
 We therefore need to think carefully about whom our audience might include.
 What information will they need?
 What questions, doubts, and/or objections might they raise?
 What are the merits of their perspective(s) compared to our own?
 What tone should we adopt?
 If we consider such questions carefully when outlining, drafting, and revising our writing, we’re more likely to persuade readers to adopt our point of view.

-To do all this requires extensive research; therefore, this essay must incorporate a minimum of five (5) outside sources.
+To do all this requires extensive research, not just to identify and document the problem, but to formulate your solution and illustrate its viability.
+Your essay must therefore incorporate a minimum of five (5) outside sources.
 Keep in mind, however, that different topics/arguments call for different types and amounts of information.

-For more detailed information, please review the attached Assignment Overview and/or contact your instructor.
+For more detailed information, please review the attached document and/or contact your instructor.